-This tour is a total distance of 24 miles on the canyon floor in a private Jeep or SUV for yourself.
-The tour includes Antelope House Ruin in Canyon Del Muerto and the White House Ruin in Canyon de Chelly along with many other archeological sites.
-You may also see Kokopelli Cave, Petroglyph Rock, First Ruin, Junction Ruin, Ceremonial Cave, Ledge Ruin.
+This tour is a total distance of 24 miles on the canyon floor in a private Jeep or SUV with a guide.
+The tour includes Antelope House Ruin in Canyon del Muerto and the White House Ruin in Canyon de Chelly along with many other archaeological sites.
+You may also see Kokopelli Cave, Petroglyph Rock, First Ruin, Junction Ruin, Ceremonial Cave, and Ledge Ruin.

 We know the canyon inside and out, so we are able to show you the rich archaeology, geology, culture, and history that Canyon de Chelly has to offer.
 We want to get to know your interests and make your experience an unforgettable one!
 We can recommend great sites or take your requests.
 If you would like to keep exploring, we can extend your tour for an additional fee.
 Restroom facilities are only available at Ledge Ruins, Antelope House Ruins, and White House Ruins.

 What to Bring

 - Plenty of water: during the summer, please plan accordingly.
 You may bring a small cooler of water and snacks on tour.

 - Snacks and food: restaurants can prepare sack lunches upon request.
 Please bring a bag to dispose your trash in.